craft-forge/filament-language-switcher/README.md

 The plugin will automatically detect available Filament language files and display them in a dropdown menu.

 ## Configuration
-### Custom Languages
+### Locales
+By default, the plugin auto-detects available Filament language files.
+To define the locale list manually, pass it to `locales()` - choose one of three formats:

-Define your own language list instead of auto-detection.
-Pass locale codes and the plugin resolves names and flags automatically from its built-in dictionary (200+ languages):
+**Locale codes** - names and flags are resolved automatically from the built-in dictionary (200+ languages):

 ```php
 FilamentLanguageSwitcherPlugin::make()
     ->locales(['en', 'fr', 'de'])
 ```

-For full control over names and flags, pass an array of arrays.
+**Full control** - specify name and flag per locale.
 Flag codes reference: https://flagicons.lipis.dev.

 ```php
 FilamentLanguageSwitcherPlugin::make()